bsomeshwer/version-comparison/README.md

     c.
 Version number (Third Parameter)

     Ex: VersionComparator::compare('1.2.5', '>', '1.2.2'); // Gives the Boolean result either TRUE or FALSE.
-    For this comparison result is TRUE.
+    For this above example comparison, the result is TRUE.

   2. VersionComparator::evaluate():
   This method usually evaluates version expression in the following form: